 It’s that time of year again.
-You know, the one season that seems to stretch on forever, that can last from October to (sometimes even) July.
+You know, the one season that seems to stretch on forever, which can last from October to (sometimes even) July.

 Don’t despair!
-We’ve gathered more than 60 outings that are perfect for a rainy day.
-(Psst, we update this every few months, and love tips about new places — just email email@example.com.)
-And check out our calendar for much more indoor fun!
+We’ve gathered more than 60 indoor play outings that are perfect for a rainy day.
+(Psst, we update this every few months, and love tips about new rainy-day spots — email email@example.com.)
+And check out our calendar and our South Sound rainy-day list for more indoor fun!

 Indoor play areas and cafes

 Note: Also see our big list of kid-friendly coffee shops.

 Giggle Jungle, Redmond.
 This indoor play area in Redmond Town Center features soft-play equipment (like WiggleWorks) and is for kids 48 inches and under.
 Cost is $10/child and $8/sibling and you can also get discounts through punch cards, "happy hour" ($5 for one hour before close) and group play.

 Seattle community centers tot gym, around Seattle.
 In every season but summer, more than 20 Seattle community centers offers baby and toddler indoor play sessions designed for kids ages 5 and younger, where kids can play away in large areas with balls, trikes, scooters, push bikes and more.
 Best of all: These drop-in play sessions are now offered for free.
 Seattle Parks will require that guests still use a QuickCard, which gets swiped when someone “checks in” for a community center activity.

 Wunderkind, northeast Seattle.
 This cafe in northeast Seattle, near University Village, boasts two separate Lego play areas (for big and little kids), good snacks (Beecher's mac and cheese), coffee (including a drive-up window on Tuesdays), happy-hour deals (beer and wine), and classes (Lego, Minecraft).
 It does charge a fee to play.
 Birthday party packages available.